Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 }
 ```

-### HttpContext.GetMultiTenantContext
+### GetMultiTenantContext
-This extension method returns the `MultiTenantContext` instance for the current request.
+Extension method of `HttpContext` that returns the `MultiTenantContext` instance for the current request.
 If there is no current tenant the `TenantInfo` property will be null;

-### HttpContext.TrySetTenantInfo
+### TrySetTenantInfo
-Tries to set the current tenant to the provided `TenantInfo`.
+Extension method of `HttpContext` that tries to set the current tenant to the provided `TenantInfo`.
 Returns true if successful.
 Optionally it can also reset the service provider scope so that any services already resolved will be resolved again under the current tenant when needed.
 Setting the `TenantInfo` with this method sets both the `StoreInfo` and `StrategyInfo` properties on the `MultiTenantContext` to null.